PetrosKataras/ofxGstVideoSyncPlayer/README.md

 ## Usage & Concept

 One instance acts as the master instance and subsequent instances can be started as clients that will keep in sync with this master instance.
 The master should always be started first before any clients.
-You can run multiple slave instances either locally on the same maching ( as long as you use different ports for the osc communication ) or remotely on machines in the same network or on a combination ( i.e slave instances both locally and remotely ).
+You can run multiple slave instances either locally on the same machine ( as long as you use different ports for the osc communication ) or remotely on machines in the same network or on a combination ( i.e slave instances both locally and remotely ).

 The clients will poll the clock of the pipeline running on the master machine and calibrate their time in order to keep in sync.
 This is all handled internally from GStreamer.